Embroidery

+Embroidery is commonly used to embellish accessories and garments is usually seen on quilts, clothing, and accessories.
+In addition to thread, embroidery may incorporate materials such as pearls, beads, quills, and sequins to highlight texture and design.
+Today, embroidery serves both decorative and functional purposes and is utilized in fashion expression, cultural identity, and custom-made gifts.

+A person who is doing embroidery is called an embroiderer.
+An archaic term is broderer, derived from French broderie for 'embroidery'.

 History

 Origins

 The process used to tailor, patch, mend and reinforce cloth fostered the development of sewing techniques, and the decorative possibilities of sewing led to the art of embroidery.
 Indeed, the remarkable stability of basic embroidery stitches has been noted:

 The art of embroidery has been found worldwide and several early examples have been found.
+The earliest surviving embroidered cloth comes from Egypt.
+The Egyptians were skilled at embroidery, using appliqué decorations with leather and beads.
 Works in China have been dated to the Warring States period (5th–3rd century BC).
 In a garment from Migration period Sweden, roughly 300–700 AD, the edges of bands of trimming are reinforced with running stitch, back stitch, stem stitch, tailor's buttonhole stitch, and Whip stitch, but it is uncertain whether this work simply reinforced the seams or should be interpreted as decorative embroidery.

 Historical applications and techniques

 Depending on time, location and materials available, embroidery could be the domain of a few experts or a widespread, popular technique.
 This flexibility led to a variety of works, from the royal to the mundane.

-Elaborately embroidered clothing, religious objects, and household items often were seen as a mark of wealth and status, as in the case of Opus Anglicanum, a technique used by professional workshops and guilds in medieval England.
-In 18th-century England and its colonies, samplers employing fine silks were produced by the daughters of wealthy families.
-Embroidery was a skill marking a girl's path into womanhood as well as conveying rank and social standing.
+Examples of high status items include elaborately embroidered clothing, religious objects, and household items often were seen as a mark of wealth and status.